Fatdevil/GolfIQ-YOLO/docs/launch/Feature_Flags_Rollout_v1.md

 - Clients cache the last known payload and fall back to env/local defaults if the endpoint is unavailable.
 - Mobile refreshes remote flags when returning to the foreground with a 10-minute TTL to pick up changes quickly without spamming the API.

+## Verifying on a device

+- Open the hidden **Feature Flags Debug** screen by tapping the Home title seven times.
+- Review the top metadata card for the current user id, the last successful fetch timestamp, and whether the cached values are still fresh under the 10-minute TTL.
+- Use **Refresh now** to bypass the TTL and fetch the latest payload, and **Clear cache** to wipe the per-user cache for first-launch testing.
+- Tap **Copy JSON** to grab the current effective flags (including source/freshness) for quick sharing in Slack.
+- In dev builds, you can toggle per-flag local overrides to validate experiences without changing the server payload.
+Overrides are read-only in production builds.